nettantra/llama-forms-react/README.md

 ## Features

-- Easy to use
+- Simple to use
-- Schema based form
+- Form based on a schema
 - Validation regex support
-- Get form response in JSON format
+- Form answer in JSON format
-- Customizable submit button with loader
+- Submit button with loader that may be customized
-- Callback function support on form submit
+- Form submission callback function support
 - Custom errorMessage support
-- Case Sensitivity validation support
+- Support for sensitivity validation
 - Custom style support
 - multi-step form with:
   - Progress bar